 The Company, as per its risk management policy, uses derivative instruments primarily to hedge foreign exchange.
-Further, any movement in the functional currency of the various operations of the Company against major foreign currencies may impact the Company's revenue in international business exchange rates shift of all the currencies by 10% against the functional currency of the Company.
+Further, any movement in the functional currency of the various operations of the Company against major foreign currencies may impact the Company's revenue in international business.